robjohncox/uwsgi-monitor-playground/research.md

 * A dictionary of labels which are used to categorize alerts
 * A dictionary of annotations which provide additional information

-There is a fundamental difference between the way that Prometheus handles alerts, and the way that we currently handle alerts.
-CONTINUE HERE
+CONTINUE HERE talking about how alert firing works, be detailed this is important.

 #### Summary

 To summarise, Prometheus looks to be a tremendously powerful system for automating the storage and use of metrics.
-It is very flexible, and can cope with both general black-box and application specific white-box metrics easily, and supports both sophisticated alerting for automated monitoring and notifying people of problems, and powerful dashboards for viewing and exploring detailed system behaviour.
+It is very flexible, can cope with both general black-box and application specific white-box metrics easily, supports both sophisticated alerting for automated monitoring and notifying people of problems, and powerful dashboards for viewing and exploring detailed system behaviour.

-TODO
- - Provision of endpoints (metrics exporters)
- - Viewing of metrics
- - Raising of alerts

 ### Grafana

 TODO

-### AlertManager
+### Alertmanager

 TODO

 ## General TODO

 * Summarise everything from site.yml
-* Talk about architecture for Prometheus, Grafana and AlertManager (what is local, central etc)
+* Talk about architecture for Prometheus, Grafana and Alertnanager (what is local, central etc)
 * Suitability of Prometheus & Grafana for business focused metrics
-* How would we be able to replace our current alerts with alertmanager?
-Scope out the project
-* Discuss how this can potentially be the 'support systems at scale' solution
-* Write up how to test this out, including caveats (e.g. old versions)
+* How Grafana and the off-the-shelf dashboards makes ramp-up fast and helps teach Prometheus query language